You can listen to the podcast and read the show notes here

-Michael Smith: What are some other examples of application platforms out there?
+Michaela Light: What are some other examples of application platforms out there?

 Dominic Watson: From what I understand of it, it would be … Ff we think about Python and Jango, I suppose, it would be an equivalent.
 I'm not experienced with Jango, so I couldn't give you a proper, full comparison, but I believe that does similar things.
 Where we are aimed at competing is things like Kentico, which are closed source, which are CMS platforms but also do other application development.
 Yet, I'm afraid I can't think of any other examples, really.
 I can't think of other examples in the CFML world …

-Michael Smith: I wasn’t restricting it to ColdFusion.
+Michaela Light: I wasn't restricting it to ColdFusion.

 Dominic Watson: No, sure.
 CFML itself is an application platform, right?

-Michael Smith: Yeah, it ties together a bunch of-
+Michaela Light: Yeah, it ties together a bunch of-

 Dominic Watson: From day one-

-Michael Smith: Functionality and puts it all in one package.
+Michaela Light: Functionality and puts it all in one package.

 Dominic Watson: Yeah, right, and all the frameworks and platforms on top of the language obviously try to go a step further, and we go a lot of steps further.
 You've got cflogin and all of those things.
 Those are application platform concerns.

-Michael Smith: In the Preside platform, you have extensions.
+Michaela Light: In the Preside platform, you have extensions.
 Can you tell us a bit more about how those work?
-I think they’re quite tricky to conceptualize the first time you come across them, but hopefully they’re easy to use when you use them.
+I think they're quite tricky to conceptualize the first time you come across them, but hopefully they're easy to use when you use them.